Signatures in TQFT : Asymptotics and Modularity

 The following proposition relates certain boundary values of the Eichler integral $G(\tau)$ to the function $\Lambda(\theta)$.
-Recall that we checked in Section~\ref{sec2} that $\Lambda(\theta)$ converges for diophantine $\theta$.
+Recall that we checked in Section~\ref{sec2} that $\Lambda(\theta)$ converges for $\theta$ irrational with $\mu(\theta)<3$.
 It clearly also converges for $\theta$ rational with even denominator.

-\begin{Proposition} For any $\theta$ diophantine or rational with even denominator one has:
+\begin{Proposition} For any irrational $\theta$ satisfying $\mu(\theta)<3$ or rational $\theta$ with even denominator one has:

-\end{Proposition} \begin{proof} The following computation shows that $G(\tau)$ when viewed as a power series in $z^{1/2}= e^{i\pi\tau}$ has convergence radius equal to $1$, and that it also converges for $z^{1/2}=e^{i \pi \theta}$ on the boundary of the disk of convergence when $\theta\in \R$ is diophantine or rational with even denominator, as it converges to $-\frac{1}{32}\Lambda(\theta)$ there.
+\end{Proposition} \begin{proof} The following computation shows that $G(\tau)$ when viewed as a power series in $z^{1/2}= e^{i\pi\tau}$ has convergence radius equal to $1$, and that it also converges for $z^{1/2}=e^{i \pi \theta}$ on the boundary of the disk of convergence when $\theta$ is irrational with $\mu(\theta)<3$ or is rational with even denominator, as it converges to $-\frac{1}{32}\Lambda(\theta)$ there.
 Thus the result follows from Abel's theorem for power series.

 \end{proof}

 The Eichler integral $G(\tau)$ is not a modular form, but thanks to Bol's identity \cite{Bo} (see also \cite[Prop.~1 in Appendix A.1.3]{BKSZ}), it satisfies the following: for any $\phi\in\Gamma(2)$, there exists a polynomial $P_\phi\in \C[\tau]$ of degree 2 (called period polynomial) such that